 We also noted that many complainants regarded the advertisers as advocates of abortion and therefore interpreted the ad as a promotion of abortion.
-However, the ad was for an advice service for women dealing with an unplanned pregnancy, and stated that
+However, the ad was for an advice service for women dealing with an unplanned pregnancy, and stated

 We understood that post-conception decisions could be very difficult, but considered the ad dealt with the issue of possible pregnancy in an understated way and was not sensationalist.
 The women featured in the ad looked deep in thought, and we

 did not therefore consider that the ad trivialised the dilemma of an unplanned pregnancy.
 Whilst the ad featured three women, we did not consider that it suggested that only the woman would be affected, or that she should take any decisions alone.
-We

-an unplanned pregnancy, could evoke a response in someone directly affected, we considered that the ad was unlikely to cause serious or widespread offence on that basis.
+such as an unplanned pregnancy, could evoke a response in someone directly affected, we considered that the ad was unlikely to cause serious or widespread offence on that basis.

 2. Not upheld